 Storyland Children's Zoo

 In February 1964, the Zoological Society took over the operation of Storyland from the City’s Recreation and Park Department.
-In March 1964, the Children Zoo was opened as a place “where children of all ages may actually pet, hold and feed baby animals.”
+In March 1964, the Children Zoo opened as a place “where children of all ages may actually pet, hold and feed baby animals.”

-The first completed portion of the permanent Children’s Zoo was a redwood corral and shed located inside the tracks of the Little Puffer miniature steam train.
+The first completed portion of the Children’s Zoo was a redwood corral and shed located inside the tracks of the Little Puffer miniature steam train.
 The first occupants of the corral were two eight-month-old burros, Rosie and Tootsie.
 An egg hatchery where visitors could watch eggs hatched in a display incubator followed.
 Over time, attractions such as a penguin show were added — a 20-minute performance by 12 Humboldt penguins trained to box, ride a surfboard, dive and even play a piano.
-From time to time, baby animals from the main Zoo were cared for in the nursery.
+From time to time, baby animals from the main zoo were cared for in the nursery.
 Even then, the Children’s Zoo offered a learning and teaching experience with many educational graphics to provide teachers and parents with information to discuss with their kids.

-Over the years, the Storyland playsets were removed, and animal exhibit areas were constructed.
+Over the years, the Storyland playsets were removed, and animal areas were constructed.
 A Nature Trail pathway was added to provide visitors with opportunities to meet a variety of animals up-close.
 The indoor Insect Zoo got its start as a temporary exhibit in 1979, proving so popular that it became a permanent exhibit shortly thereafter.
 In 1996, Rapunzel’s Castle — the last vestige of Storyland — was demolished and replaced with a new entranceway, which included a trout stream, wetlands interpretive station and a large bronze statue of geese.
 In 2000, the Meerkat and Prairie Dog exhibit opened, providing close-up viewing of two diverse burrowing mammals with a wide variety of activities, such as crawl-in burrows, for the kids.